Nuclear Medicine Fellowship

-One to two position available to start for July 2016 academic year
+One position available to start for July 2016 academic year

 The UC Davis Nuclear Medicine Fellowship Program is traditionally a one year program, requiring one prerequisite completion of a full diagnostic radiology residency.
 Foreign medical graduates are welcomed, after obtaining an evaluation letter from the California Medical Board along with additional stipulations outlined in the links at the end of the page.

 The Nuclear Medicine Fellowship Program is currently located within the Department of Radiology and includes both inpatient and outpatient care.
 Nuclear medicine has whole-body, SPECT cameras (one single, one dual-head and three SPECT/CT).
 The department also has two multi-slice PET/CT scanners.
 UC Davis operates one cyclotron on main campus and has two cyclotrons for human use and research on the health system campus.
 The program also has one DEXA camera for bone density testing (bone mineral densitometry) and a thyroid probe camera for thyroid uptake.

 The Division of Nuclear Medicine is responsible for therapy, oncology, cardiology, pediatrics, and routine nuclear medicine examinations.
 Ongoing research and collaborations in the nuclear medicine clinics will expose residents to the academic and research components of the university.
 In addition, the program does offer elective or outside rotations to The Northern California PET Imaging Center, Kaiser Permanente Medical Center, or David Grant Medical Center, Travis AFB, for one to two weeks per year.